Create a club shop in Switzerland: sell merch, tickets and courses online

 Ideal for

-Clubs with 20+ products and own website
+Clubs with 20+ products and their own web presence

-Clubs with 3–20 products, without own website
+Clubs with 3–20 products, without their own website

 Occasional sales, small amounts

-4. Step-by-step: Setting up a club shop
+4. Step by step: setting up a club shop

 4.1 Define products

-4.2 Set up shop
+4.2 Set up the shop

 4.3 Sell and promote

-4.4 Combination of on-site + online
+4.4 Combining on-site + online

 The following table shows the costs for a typical club shop with 10 products and 50 orders per month at an average price of EUR 40.